-A605 King's Dyke Level Crossing Bypass - the existing level crossing causes traffic congestion on the A605.
+A605 King's Dyke level crossing replacement- highway improvement and level crossing replacement.
 A new bridge over the railway will prevent this congestion.
 The site is 1.1km from the Nene Washes Ramsar/SAC.
 Reducing stationary traffic on the road should improve air quality and so no significant effect is reasonably predicted.